It's Alright Now

-"It's Alright Now" is a single by UK band The Beloved.
+"It's Alright Now" is a song by British band The Beloved, released in October 1990 by EastWest as a single from their remix album, Blissed Out (1990).
+It is both written and produced by the group's frontman Jon Marsh, and became a top-50 hit in the UK, peaking at number 48 on the UK Singles Chart.

 Critical reception

-Music & Media commented, "Soft-spoken vocals and basic beats and basslines produce a song that is very close to New Order-type of moody dance pop."
+Pan-European magazine Music & Media commented, "Soft-spoken vocals and basic beats and basslines produce a song that is very close to New Order-type of moody dance pop."
 Nick Robinson from Music Week wrote that this track finds the duo "retouching a track that doesn't sound that dissimilar to their previous singles and recent works by fellow Mancunians Cabaret Voltaire.
 Undemanding, mellow house grooves that sort of drift in and out with a degree of style.
 A hit but not a big one."

 Music video

-The music video for this song features Jon Marsh and Steve Waddington travelling on the London Underground, intercut with footage of Jon Marsh riding in a hot-air balloon.
+The accompanying music video for "It's Alright Now" features Jon Marsh and Steve Waddington travelling on the London Underground, intercut with footage of Jon Marsh riding in a hot-air balloon.
 The song was also promoted live on the UK music program Dance Energy, which included a then-unknown Geri Halliwell dancing amongst the studio audience.